Interfacial Line Energy of a Topological Phase: Effective Monte Carlo simulation and validity

 where

-where $\Delta \sigma$ is evaluated at $T=0$, as shown in the inset of Fig.~2(a) of the main text.
+where $\Delta \sigma$ is evaluated at $T=0$.
 This effectively replaces the fermion diagonalization step with an effective correction from the fermions.
-In Fig.~\ref{fig_mc_check}(b), we show the effective MC dynamics with the same initial random seed and same initial configurations as shown previously using exact MC.
+In Fig.~\ref{fig_mc_check}(a,b), we show the exact and the effective MC dynamics with the same initial random seed and same initial configurations for $\kappa=1.2$.
 We next estimate the validity of this step by comparing $\Delta E_{i}^{\rm{Q}}$ from each Monte Carlo dynamics (see Eq.~\eqref{eq_diff_qme}) with effective $\Delta E_{i}^{\rm{Q,eff}}$.
 The energy correction can be estimated for the two processes $s_i =1 \rightarrow -1$ and for $s_i = -1 \rightarrow 1$ for different configurations of neighborhood spins characterized by $N_{i}= \sum_{j \in {\mathcal{N}}_{i}} s_{j}$ that can take values $-4, -2, 0, 2, 4$.
 In Fig.~\ref{fig_mc_check}(c,d), we show the variation of $\Delta E^{\rm{Q,eff}}_{i}$ and $\Delta E_{i}^{\rm{Q}}$ for both the processes for different values of $N_{i}$ at $\kappa = 1.2$.
 The values are essentially indistinguishable, establishing the validity and utility of the effective MC procedure.
-Thus, while exact droplet growth can have minor fluctuations between exact MC dynamics and effective MC dynamics, the effective MC method is particularly apt in evaluating the coarse-grained description of the system.}}
+Thus, while exact droplet growth can have minor fluctuations between exact MC dynamics and effective MC dynamics, the effective MC method is particularly apt in evaluating the coarse-grained description of the system.